xled/xled-docs/docs/protocol_details.rst

 * 2 bytes *\\x0101*
 * 4 bytes that seem to be based on group name
 * 3 bytes of unknown meaning
-* 4 bytes that seem to be constant for a device also used in the next packet
+* 4 bytes that seem to be constant for a device also used in the next datagram

 b) Second triplet:

 * 2 bytes *\\x0104*
 * 4 bytes that seem to be based on group name
 * 2 bytes of unknown meaning
-* 4 bytes that seem to be constant for a device also same as in previous packet
+* 4 bytes that seem to be constant for a device also same as in previous datagram

 c) Third or later: